nodeshift/nodeshift/README.md

 #### Openshift Rest Client Configuration

 Nodeshift uses the [Openshift Rest Client](https://github.com/nodeshift/openshift-rest-client) under the hood to make all REST calls to the cluster.
-By default, the rest client will look at your `~/.kube/config` file to autheticate you.
+By default, the rest client will look at your `~/.kube/config` file to authenticate you.
 This file will be created when you do an `oc login`.

 If you don't want to use `oc` to login first, you can pass in a username, password, and the apiServer of the cluster to authenticate against.
 If you are using a cluster with a self-signed certificate(like code ready containers), then you will need to add the `insecure` flag.